Little Engines is a micro-distributed literary arts magazine.

 You can email me: av@littleengines.pub.

-A paid subscription helps keep the print free and puts money in the hands of writers & artists.
-Paid subscribers get full access the archives, the comments, and additional “stuff” at the end of many publications.
+A paid subscription is enormously helpful.
+Paid subscribers get access to the archives, the comments, and Little Extras at the end of many publications.
 Thank you for considering.

 SUBMISSIONS:

-Always open for your stories, essays, poems, reviews, interviews, profiles, photos, and comics.
-Further, I’m hunting for a columnist, and I’m serialized-novel curious.
+Always open for stories, essays, poems, reviews, interviews, profiles, photos, and comics.

-Please send your submission as a .doc, .docx, or .rtf file when possible.
-Please save the file under your first and last name, and include your name and email address in the document.
-If you are sending multiple pieces include them in one document when possible.
+• Please send .doc, .docx, or .rtf files when possible.
+Please save the file under your first and last name.
+Please include your name and email address in the document when possible.
+Please include multiple pieces in one document when possible.

 Little Engines does not consider previously published work.